 a person cannot heal from emotional wounds without a compassionate witness.
-Who in this world, this life is not wounded emotionally?
+Who in this world, in this life, is not wounded emotionally?
 Please send me a photo of them, if you know some.

 Digging Up Wounds